wmmihaa/BizTalk-Server---Developing-Integration-Solutions/readme.md

 * BizTalk Server and B2B
 * Installing and Configuring
 * "The Course Evaluation lab"

+## At course completion
+After completing this course, students will be able to:
+* Describe the message processing architecture and the development environment provided by BizTalk Server 2006.
+* Create XML and flat-file schemas.
+* Create a BizTalk map and use functoids to manipulate data in a map.
+* Deploy a BizTalk project and view deployed assemblies.
+* Route messages based on the contents of a received message.
+* Configure common adapters to enable BizTalk integration.
+* Create an orchestration to represent a business process.
+* Understand Azure ServiceBus and Azure Logic Apps
+* Use orchestration shapes to define a detailed business process.
+* Configure an orchestration for transactional business processing.
+* Create, deploy, and manage a BizTalk application.
+* Configure BizTalk to consume and publish Web services.
+* Configure business rules and call a business rule from within an orchestration.
+* Enable Business Activity Monitoring (BAM) functions for business users.
+* Integrate trading partners into a business process.

 # For instructor-led training in Sweden
 Please contact [AddSkills/Cornerstone](http://www.addskills.se/utbildningar/microsoft/biztalk/biztalk-2013-for-utvecklare).